 Near Grace in Caribou County, Idaho — The American West (Mountains)

 More about this marker.
-This marker is just south of the US-30 and SH-34 intersection.
+The marker is located west of Grace, Idaho.

 More.
-Search the internet for California dreaming in 1841.
+Search the internet for Black Canyon Gorge.

 Credits.
 This page was last revised on September 30, 2019.
 This page originally submitted on September 30, 2019, by Barry Swackhamer of Brentwood, California.
 This page has been viewed 43 times since then and 2 times this year.
 Photos: 1, 2, 3, 4. submitted on September 30, 2019, by Barry Swackhamer of Brentwood, California.